creationix/luvit-quest/quests/welcome/README.md

 we start teaching you advanced spells or skills.

-Your task is to conjure a local HTTP server that will respond to all requests with a JSON document containing the HTTP `method` and `url` of the request.
+Your task is to conjure a local HTTP server that will respond to all requests with a JSON document containing the HTTP `method` and `pathname` of the request.

 The following shell will get you started: